TheInkedEngineer/theinkedengineer.com/articles/check-if-app-is-running-unit-tests-the-swift-way.md

 #  Check if app is running unit tests the Swift way

-While writing unit tests for function in my [framework](https://github.com/TheInkedEngineer/BloodyMary), I ran into a problem in the following function:
+While writing unit tests for a function in my [framework](https://github.com/TheInkedEngineer/BloodyMary), I ran into a problem in the following function:

 ```swift
 public func pushViewController(